Outlier622/Document-Q-A/README.md

 The Document Q&A System is a document-centered conversational assistant for users who need to upload a PDF, ask grounded questions about its contents, continue with context-dependent follow-up questions, review earlier conversation history, and optionally supplement document analysis with current web information.

-The project extends a basic single-turn PDF RAG backend into a multi-source assistant.
+The project extends a basic single-turn PDF RAG backend into a multi-source conversational system with persistent sessions, asynchronous document processing, cloud-backed storage, and an ECS-deployed backend.
 It can operate as a strict document question-answering system or as a broader assistant that chooses among the uploaded document, conversation history, general model knowledge, and Google Search grounding.

 Original project: